eggy03/ferrumx-windows/CONTRIBUTING.md

 Run tests frequently to ensure your code does not fail the existing tests.

+#### Update Changelog

+The Changelog lets users know what's changed.
+Edit [CHANGELOG](/CHANGELOG.md) to include your contribution under Next Release.
+Follow the format of other entries, including your name and a link to your GitHub account:

+` - Fixed skipping serialization of null fields - [#123](https://github.com/eggy03/ferrumx-windows/pulls)[@contributor](https://github.com/contributor).`

+You can guess your pull request number as the next available number after issues and pull requests on the project.

 #### Commit Changes

 Make sure Git knows your name and email: